The Attraction of Blame

 In anything you do, you long to be harmony with life - meet your needs and those of others.
 You know blame will not really bring relief or create harmony.
 Yet habit and conditioning have you in blame before you know it.

 A lot of habit comes from the broader culture we grow up in.
-Part of a lot of mainstream culture-think is that pain and pleasure depend on your ability to manipulate external events, including people around you.
+Part of mainstream culture-think is that pain and pleasure depend on your ability to manipulate external events, including people around you.
 And so, mainstream culture encourages an external focus - TV, radio, computers, mile long to do lists, 60 hour work weeks, elaborate houses with manicured lawns, movies, etc.

 Small wonder that when you are feeling hurt, disappointed, frustrated, etc., you look outside for the cause.